mrocklin/thesis/conclusion.md

 #### SymPy Matrix Expressions

 An extension of a computer algebra system to matrix algebra including both a general language and a robust inference system.
-This system is the first to pose and answer questions about abstractly defined matrices.
 It serves as repository for commonly used theory of the style found in the popular Matrix Cookbook.
 We demonstrated the value of this theory in the creation of numerical computations.

 #### Computations